-In 2015, the Archive was awarded an Our Heritage grant from the Heritage Lottery Fund for an 18-month oral history project.
-The resultant interviews taken for this project have been curated and made available to the public by the National Jazz Archive and can be listened to by searching the collection below.
+In 2015, the National Jazz Archive was awarded an Our Heritage grant by the Heritage Lottery Fund for an 18-month oral history project.
+The interviews recorded during this project have been curated by the Archive and can be listened to by searching the collection below.

-The community groups involved included: Loughton Youth Project, University of Essex, Age UK, Black Cultural Archives, Open University, local jazz clubs and Eastern Roots.
+Community groups involved included Loughton Youth Project, University of Essex, Age UK, Black Cultural Archives, Open University, Eastern Roots and local jazz clubs.

-Here you can read or listen to over 40 interviews with musicians and others involved in the UK jazz community from this project, plus some have additional video.
+Here you can read or listen to over 40 interviews with musicians and others involved in the UK jazz community, some of which include video recordings of the interview.
 Collectively these interviews explore the investments that different generations make in promoting, performing, supporting and documenting our jazz heritage.